-- 1) Investments in subsidiaries are expressed in "investments accounted for using equity method" in the Parent Company Only Financial Statements. - 2) Upon resolution from the Board of Directors on February 4, 2021, the Company has invested in and set up a 100% owned subsidiary, Great Tree Pets Co., Ltd. The aforesaid subsidiary has completed company registration on April 14, 2021. - 3) Aforementioned investments accounted for using equity method has not had conditions with endorsement/guarantee.
+1) Investments in subsidiaries are expressed in "investments accounted for using equity method" in the Parent Company Only Financial Statements.

+2) Upon resolution from the Board of Directors on November 11, 2021, the Company has invested in and set up a 100% owned subsidiary, Great Tree Pharmacy Hong Kong.
+The aforesaid subsidiary has completed company registration on April 8, 2022.
+As of December 31, 2022, the Company had not yet remitted the investment amount.